irishlab-io/DevSecOpsGuideline/current-version/2-Process/2-2-Develop/2-2-2-Secret-Scanning/2-2-2-1-Secret-Scanning.md

-# Take care secrets and credentials
+# Secret Scanning

-*How can you ensure that sensitive information are not pushed to a repository?*
+> How can you ensure that sensitive information are not pushed to a repository?

 This is one of the [OWASP Top Ten issues](https://owasp.org/www-project-top-ten/2017/A3_2017-Sensitive_Data_Exposure) and several bug bounties write-ups are related to this kind of issue, eg hard-coded credentials pushed by mistake.